 Terrie Ashbaugh has been a professional musician for over 35 years.
 She received her BA in piano performance from Seattle Pacific University and Masters Degree in Choral Conducting from the University of Arizona under Dr. Maurice Skones.

 As a director, Terrie directed the Columbia Boys Choir and Columbia Girls Choir (2 separate choirs) Preparatory and Training choirs (concert level choirs consistently won top awards), and the Kirkland Choral Society, Kirkland, Washington, in addition to directing music ministries at several churches in the Seattle area.
 In Arizona, she retired after 10 years as the first individual director of the Faculty/Staff choir at the University of Arizona and since 1998, has been directing the Southern Arizona Women's Chorus.
-Terrie is also full time Director of Worship at Ascension Lutheran Church and School.
+After 16 years of service, Terrie recently retired as full time Director of Worship and Business Administration at Ascension Lutheran Church and School.
 In 2008 she was nominated as an Individual Artist for the Governor's Arts Awards, in 2009 received a letter of recognition from the Mayor of Tucson for her contribution to the community, and in 2011 was nominated for the Tucson/Pima Arts Council Arts Educator Award.
 She has had the privilege to direct on the stage alongside Dr. Rene Clausen, Dr. Kirby Shaw, Rollo Dilworth, and Dr. Julian Ackerley.

 As an accompanist, Terrie has accompanied the Internationally Award winning Columbia Boys and Girls Choirs, for Victory Productions "Joseph and the Technicolor Dreamcoat", Arizona Theatre Company "Swingin' On A Star", Tucson Arizona Boys Chorus, Tucson Girls Chorus, as Anshei Israel Congregation pianist, and for the University of Arizona, choral, voice, and brass studios.
 She has traveled to USSR, Czech Republic, Germany, and Quebec, Montreal, Powell River, Canada accompanying award winning choirs.